ASSOCIATION OF RECORDS MANAGERS AND ADMINISTRATORS

 A. Nominating/Elections Committee - This Committee shall consist of not less than three members who are not elected officers.
 The Chair shall be Immediate Past President.
 The Committee shall prepare a slate of nominees for each elective office in accordance with procedures shown in Article VII of these By-Laws.

-C. New Member of the Year Award Committee - Consisting of the past 3 recipients voting and chaired by the President
+C. Leader of the Year Award Committee – Consisting of the past 3 recipients voting and chaired by the President

-E. Honored Member Award Committee – Chaired by the Executive Vice President-President Elect
+F. Honored Member Award Committee – Chaired by the Executive Vice President-

-F. Audit Committee – Chaired by the Executive Vice President-President Elect
+G. Audit Committee – Chaired by the President-

-I. Government Affairs Committee – Chaired by the Executive Vice President-President Elect
+J. Government Affairs Committee – Chaired by the Executive Vice President

-K. Newsletter Committee – The Newsletter Editor Committee Chair should be a Chapter Member appointed by the Vice President – Newsletter and Website Editor.
-Members should include: President Elect, Chapter Photographer and other contributors.
+L. Newsletter Committee – The Newsletter Editor Committee Chair should be a Chapter Member appointed by the Vice President – Newsletter and Website Editor.
+Members should include: Chapter Photographer and other contributors.

-L. CRM Liaison Committee – Chaired by the Executive Vice President-President Elect
+M. CRM Liaison Committee – Chaired by the Executive Vice President-

 Section 2.
 Optional Committees